mpfl/cup-holder-phone-dock/readme.md

 v1.0
  * modularised code
  * a bit more friendly for Thingiverse Customizer

+v2.0
+ * Converted from rounded shape to tapered shape
+ * Added shelf to hold charging plug so that it doesn't get pushed down when the phone is inserted